TouK/nussknacker/docs/MigrationGuide.md

 * [#4583](https://github.com/TouK/nussknacker/pull/4583) `DeploymentManager` has new variants of method `cancel` and `stop` taking `DeployomentId` next to `ProcessName`.
 They will be used with batch processing mechanism (periodic DM) so it is necessary to implement it only if your DM will be wrapped by `PeriodicDeploymentManager`
+* [#4685]((https://github.com/TouK/nussknacker/pull/4685)) In `AuthenticationResources` trait it was added two new methods that have to be implemented in the child classes: `def authenticationMethod(): Auth[AuthCredentials, _]` and `def authenticate(authCredentials: AuthCredentials): Future[Option[AuthenticatedUser]]`.
+The first one tells what authentication method will be used (it's for Tapir-based API purposes) and the latter one is the authentication action itself.
+The `def authenticate(): Directive1[AuthenticatedUser]` should be treated as deprecated.
+It's used in the NU APIs which are still Akka HTTP-based.
+When we get rid of Akka HTTP, it will be removed.

 ### REST API changes
 * [#4602](https://github.com/TouK/nussknacker/pull/4602) Cleaning subprocess usages after NU 1.11 release